laravel-liberu/documentation/docs/frontend/menus.md

 yarn add @liberu-ui/menus
 ```

-(within Enso, remember to `cd` into the `client` folder before installing front-end assets)
+(within Liberu, remember to `cd` into the `client` folder before installing front-end assets)

 ## Contributions

 are welcome.
 Pull requests are great, but issues are good too.

-Thank you to all the people who already contributed to Enso!
+Thank you to all the people who already contributed to Liberu!

 ## License